swiftlang/swift/docs/Branches.md

 - LLVM Project: new commits go to `swift/master-next`

-...then cherry-pick to the release branch (`swift-x.y-branch`) if necessary, following the appropriate release process.
+...then cherry-pick to the release branch (`swift/swift-x.y-branch`) if necessary, following the appropriate release process.
 (Usually this means filling out a standard template, finding someone to review your code if that hasn't already happened, and getting approval from that repo's *release manager.)*

 ## Automerging